A licensed insolvency trustee (LIT) is a federally regulated professional.

 Debt Management Program as an Alternative

 Licensed insolvency trustees can help you with a range of debt solutions.
-If you are struggling with debt, consider reaching out to an LIT to get some advice.
-While a proposal or bankruptcy may seem extreme, it is definitely worth it if you come out debt-free.
-Everyone deserves a debt-free life and a promising financial future!
+If you are struggling with debt, consider reaching out to a LIT to get some advice.
+While a proposal or bankruptcy may seem extreme, it is worth it if you come out debt-free.